3 Great Tips to Start Learning Amazon Web Services

-AWS has always treated security as their number one focus and this new service enforces the importance of implementing and managing an effective security strategy across your AWS account.
+AWS has always treated security as their number one focus and this new service enforces the importance of implementing a culture of security while managing an effective strategy across your AWS account.
 AWS Security Hub provides another example of how AWS can help you more effectively and easily find and resolve any security vulnerabilities, identifying unexpected behavioral patterns and non-compliant configurations.

 Security Hub is fully integrated with Amazon GuardDuty, Amazon Macie, and Amazon Inspector and uses the data gathered from these existing security services to present any findings within the Security Hub console via a series of interactive graphs, tables, and statistics.
 In addition, it integrates with a number of AWS partners such as Sumo Logic, Splunk, and Dome9.
 This enables you to use Security Hub to receive and present data from not only the AWS security services mentioned but also the security data gathered by tools and services offered by AWS partners that you may already be using as a part of your infrastructure.

 For a full list of Security Hub integration partners see here: https://aws.amazon.com/security-hub/partners/